History of ICC

 Tony Hammon was teaching biology and marine science classes at Coral Shores High School, when he was approached by the Elders of Island Community Church, and was asked to consider helping with the organization of a new Christian school.
 He agreed to help where he could.
 After several weeks of organizational meetings he was asked to consider assuming the Principal’s position.
 At first Tony declined, but after a time of seeking and prayer God made it clear that he was to accept the position.
 After resigning his position with the public school Tony began to organize Island Christian School and hire its first teachers.
 The Island Community Church body acted upon a conviction that they should provide a Christian school for the families of the Upper and Middle Keys.
 In 1973, a daycare program was instituted in the first church building.
 Little did anyone realize that the foundations of Island Christian School were beginning.

-Fast forward to 1989.
-Tony becomes Pastor Tony Hammon of Island Community Church.
+Fast forward to 1989: Tony becomes Pastor Tony Hammon of Island Community Church.
 The church experienced many happy and healthy years with Pastor Tony at the helm.
 Upon his 70th birthday in September, 2018, Pastor Tony retired.
 The church body voted in Trevor Mann, an ICS graduate, to be the next Senior Pastor.
-His bio is available here.